Browse by Medical Category

 Basic science instruction is primarily derived while in the course of the surgical house officers' regular duties.
 Pathologic material is routinely reviewed at cardiac and thoracic surgical morbidity and mortality rounds.
 Numerous special conferences are also designed primarily for the instruction of cardiac and thoracic house officers.
 In addition, conferences in cardiology, pulmonary medicine, and anesthesia are open to cardiac and thoracic surgical residents.

-We will be accepting applications for the 2016-2017 interview cycle.
-Our program will reopen to external applicants December 2016.
+We will be accepting applications for the 2016-2017 interview cycle for July 1, 2018 start date.
+Our program will open to external applicants on December 1, 2016.
+We will begin reviewing applications on December 15, 2016.

 We will accept applications from resident physicians who have/will have successfully completed a 5-year ACGME-accredited General Surgery residency program in the U.S. or Canada.